jonellwood/uhv-astro/src/content/blog/why-I-chose-codepen.md

 ## The Thought Process

 **Note:** Please see full disclaimer at end of this post regarding content.
-The TLDR: Everything here is my opinion, I try to be as accurate as possible but am a human, I make mistakes - please do not use this information as a sole source in making business decisions, or otherwise.
+The TLDR: Everything here is my opinion, I try to be as accurate as possible but I am a human, I make mistakes - please do not use this information as a sole source in making business decisions, or any decisions really.
 Thanks.

 It is nearly impossible to listen to a web dev podcast right now and not hear about "AI".
 In the podcasts I listen to those talks inevitable lead to talking about [Github's Copilot](https://github.com/features/copilot) product.
 Github graciously offers a free trial, as of the time of this writing they offer a 30-day free trial, and after hearing both good and bad feedback about the product (*mostly good*) I decided to give it a go.
 At the end of the trial, I decided to go a different route.